Deaths of John and Joyce Sheridan: Background

 John Sheridan, a senior partner in the Morristown law firm of Riker, Danzig, Scherer, Hyland & Perretti, was a lifelong Republican whose career in New Jersey state government during the 1970s had culminated in his service as Transportation Commissioner in the cabinet of Governor Thomas Kean from 1982 to 1985.
-In that capacity he had overseen the transfer of commuter rail service in the state from federally-owned Conrail to the newly created New Jersey Transit Rail Operations.
-He later served on the transition teams for Republican governors Christine Whitman and Chris Christie following their elections.
+In that capacity he had overseen the transfer of the state's commuter rail service from federally-owned Conrail to the newly created New Jersey Transit Rail Operations.
+Sheridan later served on the transition teams for Republican governors Christine Todd Whitman and Chris Christie following their elections.

-He and his wife Joyce had settled in Skillman, an affluent section of Montgomery Township in Somerset County, a short distance north of Princeton, in 1977.
-There they had raised four sons, twins Mark and Matt, Dan, and Jim.
-Mark himself followed in his father's footsteps, reaching the level of senior partner in the global Squire Patton Boggs law firm and serving as chief counsel to New Jersey's Republican Party.
+Sheridan and his wife Joyce had settled in Skillman, an affluent section of Montgomery Township in Somerset County, a short distance north of Princeton, in 1977.
+There they had raised four sons, twins Mark and Matt, Dan, and Tim.
+Mark himself followed in his father's footsteps, reaching the level of senior partner in the law firm Squire Patton Boggs and serving as chief counsel to New Jersey's Republican Party.

-In 2005, he had left Riker Danzig to take over as chief executive officer of Cooper University Hospital in Camden.
+In 2005, John Sheridan had left Riker Danzig to take over as chief executive officer of Cooper University Hospital in Camden.
 Working together with the chairman of the hospital's board, George Norcross, a prominent Democratic leader in South Jersey, he oversaw an expansion of the hospital into what is today called Cooper Health System.
 The new facilities included a four-year medical college and cancer center.

 Sheridan was also chair of a Camden non-profit, Cooper's Ferry Partnership (CFP), that owned parcels of land in the city that it attempted to redevelop.
 The largest was a 17 acre stretch of the city's waterfront called L3, with some existing state-owned buildings, which had the potential to become highly valuable office space in the wake of a state law allowing tax breaks for development in Camden in order to create jobs in the economically distressed city, the state's poorest.
 In early 2014 a power struggle between Norcross and CFP leadership over a redevelopment proposal led to the ouster of some of the latter and L3 being sold to private developers closely allied with the Norcross family, an outcome Sheridan had tried to prevent.
-By the middle of 2014 he was being pressured to recuse himself from any involvement in the deal over allegations that his role as the CEO of both the hospital and CFP created a conflict of interest, an allegation his son Mark says was greatly exaggerated as the hospital had discussed merely renting space at L3, not buying any of it.
+By the middle of 2014, Sheridan was being pressured to recuse himself from any involvement in the deal over allegations that his role as the CEO of both the hospital and CFP created a conflict of interest, an allegation his son Mark says was greatly exaggerated as the hospital had discussed merely renting space at L3, not buying any of it.